 Another example Terry used was someone living in grief.

 By repeating old patterns it creates diseases.
-The aboriginals went “walk about” ……for health reasons.
-We should do the same
+The Aboriginal people went “walk about” for health reasons.
+We should do the same.

-The above table illustrates the organized relationship between the elements, nature and the body.
-The different vertical characteristics belong to the same element, and horizontally, each characteristic interacts with another according to a specific order and element.
+The above table illustrates the organised relationship between the elements, nature and the body.
 Working within this system of thought, everything has a correlation in nature.